hujhax/austin-improv-wiki/Troupes/Beans Beans (the musical troupe).md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Before your very ears, these deliciously zany improv songsters create acapella masterpieces based on improv scenes inspired by your suggestions.
-Enjoy a fluid musical commentary on everything from daily human struggles to wildly outlandish scenarios.</blockquote>
+Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Before your very ears, these deliciously zany improv songsters create acapella masterpieces based on improv scenes inspired by your suggestions.
+Enjoy a fluid musical commentary on everything from daily human struggles to wildly outlandish scenarios.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We create musical commentary based on improv scenes inspired by audience suggestions.
-We are a capella, so our music is all vocal. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We create musical commentary based on improv scenes inspired by audience suggestions.
+We are a capella, so our music is all vocal.

 ## More Information
 * [The troupe's web site.](https://www.facebook.com/BeansBeansTheMusicalTroupe)